 Paediatric use.
 Some paediatric patients have a higher risk of adverse reactions to contrast media.
 Such patients may include those with sensitivity to allergens, including other medicines, those with asthma, congestive heart failure, a serum creatinine > 1.5 mg/dL, or ages under 12 months.

 Infants.
 Thyroid function in infants exposed to iodinated contrast media (ICM) should be evaluated and monitored.
 Decreased levels of thyroxine (T4) and triiodothyronine (T3) and increased level of thyroid stimulating hormone (TSH) were reported after exposure to ICM in infants, especially preterm infants, which remained for up to a few weeks or more than a month.
 Thyroid function in infants exposed to ICM should therefore be evaluated and monitored until thyroid function is normalised.
 Some patients were treated for hypothyroidism.

 Effects on laboratory tests.
-The results of PBI and radioactive iodine uptake studies, which depend on iodine estimation, will not accurately reflect thyroid function for up to sixteen days following administration of iodinated contrast media.
+The results of protein-bound iodine (PBI) and radioactive iodine uptake studies, which depend on iodine estimation, will not accurately reflect thyroid function for up to sixteen (16) days following administration of iodinated contrast media.
 However, thyroid function tests not depending on iodine estimations e.g. T3 resin uptake and total or free thyroxine (T4) assays are not likely to be affected.

 Information for patients.
-Patients receiving iodinated intravascular contrast agents should be instructed to:
+Patients receiving iodinated intravascular contrast media should be instructed to:

 1. Inform your physician if you are pregnant.